-Nibor is calculated and published for tenors one week and longer only.
-The developments since 2013 in unsecured and FX swap lending and borrowing activities with maturities beyond one day is illustrated in Chart 3 and 4 respectively.
+Nibor is calculated and published for the tenors 1W, 1M, 2M, 3M and 6M only.
+The developments in unsecured lending and borrowing and FX swap lending and borrowing with maturities beyond one day is illustrated in Chart 3 and 4 respectively.

 Chart 3.
-Unsecured lending and borrowing activity by maturities beyond one day.
-Daily average per bank in 2013 - 2019.
-In millions of NOK
+Unsecured lending and borrowing by maturities beyond one day.
+Yearly volume 2020 - 2023 (MNOK).